quchen/prettyprinter/README.md

      efficiency.
   6. SimpleDoc was renamed `SimpleDocStream`, to contrast the new `SimpleDocTree`.
-  7. Instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in 'color' 'colorDull', 'bgColor', and 'bgColorDull' functions.
+  7. In the ANSI backend, instead of providing an own colorization function for each color/intensity/layer combination, they have been combined in /color/ /colorDull/, /bgColor/, and /bgColorDull/ functions.